 A Medicare Advantage Plan is a type of Medicare health plan offered by a private company that contracts with Medicare to provide you with all your Part A and Part B benefits.
 Medicare Advantage Plans include Health Maintenance Organizations, Preferred Provider Organizations, Private Fee-for-Service Plans, Special Needs Plans, and Medicare Medical Savings Account Plans.
 If you’re enrolled in a Medicare Advantage Plan, Medicare services are covered through the plan and aren’t paid for under Original Medicare.
 Most Medicare Advantage Plans offer prescription drug coverage.
 Remember you can’t pair Part D with an Advantage plan that includes drug coverage, and you can’t have Medigap and an Advantage Plan at the same time.

-ObamaCare Medicare cuts aim to fixes some of the aspects of Medicare Advantage that weren’t working.
+ACA, ObamaCare, Medicare regulations aim to fix some of the aspects of Medicare Advantage that weren’t working.

 The following article from Huffington post, written by a writer who has had both Medicare and Medicare Advantage, discusses the changes to Medicare and Medicare Advantage under the Affordable Care Act.

 What is Medigap?

 Medigap is a supplemental insurance which requires Part A and Part B. It is an alternative to Medicare Advantage and is sold by private companies and is not part of Medicare.
 You can choose to also supplement your Original Medicare coverage with Part D as well as Medigap insurance, but cannot have an Advantage Plan and Medigap policy at the same time.
 Learn more about Medigap insurance here.